Backlund Transformations for Darboux Integrable Differential Systems: Integrable Extensions of Darboux Integrable Differential Systems

 \section{Integrable Extensions of Darboux Integrable Differential Systems}

-In section 5.1 we shall use Theorem \StRef{DPD}, to prove the first part of Theorem C. Then, in Section 5.2, we introduce a special class of integrable extensions for Darboux integrable systems which we call {\deffont Darboux compatible integrable extensions}.
-Such extension arise very naturally in the construction of Darboux integral systems by symmetry reduction in Section 6, in the proof of the uniqueness of the local quotient representation in Section 8, and in the analysis Darboux integrable Monge-Amp\`ere equations in Section 11.
+In the previous section we defined Darboux integrable differential systems $\CalI$ as decomposable differential systems whose associated singular systems satisfy the conditions of Definition \StRef{Intro2}.
+Let $\bfp : (\CalE, N) \to (\CalI, M)$ be an integrable extension.
+In Section 5.1 we show how the pullbacks by $\bfp$ of the singular systems for $\CalI$ and an admissible subbundle for $\CalE$ can be used to construct singular systems for $\CalE$ which satisfy the conditions of Darboux integrability.
+Then, in Section 5.2, we introduce a special class of integrable extensions for Darboux integrable systems which we call {\deffont maximally compatible integrable extensions}.
+These integrable extensions are maximal in the sense that the number of (functionally independent) Darboux invariants for each singular Pfaffian system is as large as possible.
+Such extensions arise very naturally in the construction of Darboux integrable systems by symmetry reduction in Section 6, in the proof of the uniqueness of the local quotient representation in Section 8, and in the analysis Darboux integrable Monge-Amp\`ere equations in \cite{anderson-fels:2011b}.